habibshrabon/hope-medical-client/README.md

-# The Project name is
+# The Project Name is `HOPE MEDICAL`

-This project was bootstrapped with [Create React App](https://health-and-hope-hospital.web.app).
+This is Live Link [HOPE MEDICAL] (https://health-and-hope-hospital.web.app).

 ## Available Scripts

-In the project directory, you can run:
+- This is Hospital service website.
+- Many Services Here.
+- Care Fast.
+- This is build by react.js.
+- I also used Bootstrap,React Bootstrap, Firebase and React Route.